 Is a car's speedometer accurate?
 In a word, no. Here in the States a speedo can under-read or over-read by a small margin because its accuracy is mandated by the Society of Automotive Engineers.
 Over in Europe a speedometer isn't allowed to under-read at all.
 But wherever your car comes from, the speedo still needs to be reasonably accurate.

-Periodically, it’s a good idea to check the accuracy of your car’s speedometer, just to be sure that what it’s showing you is the truth.
+Periodically, it’s a good idea to check the accuracy of your car’s speedometer, just to be sure that what it’s showing you is the truth and you're not breaking any speed limits.
 This is especially useful after getting new tires or wheels; even the same size tires can be slightly different diameters if they are different brands.

 This a fairly straightforward exercise, but you will need a stopwatch (and luckily most smartphones have one built in) and a 5 to 10-mile stretch of highway where there are mile markers along the shoulder.